Screening means testing people for early stages of a disease before they have any symptoms. For screening to be useful the tests:

 EUROPAC is an organisation involved in researching pancreatic cancer.
-It runs a screening programme for people who may be at high risk.
+It is running a study looking at screening for people who have a high risk of developing pancreatic cancer.

 - hereditary pancreatitis (a rare inherited condition causing inflammation of the pancreas)

-- a high incidence of pancreatic cancer in their family (familial pancreatic cancer)
+- a strong family history of pancreatic cancer (familial pancreatic cancer)

-- a family history of at least one person with pancreatic cancer, and have a linked cancer syndrome for example a BRCA2 gene fault (mutation)
+- a family history of at least one person with pancreatic cancer, and have a linked family cancer syndrome, such as a BRCA2 gene fault (mutation)

-When you start the screening programme you have a blood test taken.
+When you start the screening programme you have blood tests.

-If they find any changes in these genes, you have the tests yearly.
-If there are no gene changes, you continue to have the tests every 3 years.
+If they find any changes in these genes, you have these tests yearly.
+If there are no gene changes, you have the tests every 3 years.

 This screening programme can't stop you getting pancreatic cancer.
-But it can help to diagnose it at an early stage when it is more likely to be curable.
+But it may help to diagnose it at an early stage.

 Screening usually begins around 40, but it might start earlier.